newsbubbles/tooler_chat/README.md

 ### Prerequisites

+- Docker (required for containerized deployment)
-- Docker and Docker Compose
+- Docker Compose (optional - can run without it)
 - Node.js (for local frontend development)
 - Python 3.9+ (for local backend development)